Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/15_precision_techniques.typ

 #reading-path(path: "advanced")

-In the previous chapters, we built a functional analyzer.
-It is sound, meaning it will never miss a bug.
-However, a sound analyzer is not necessarily a *useful* one.
+Previous chapters built a functional analyzer that is sound (never misses a bug).
-If it reports a potential violation for every single input, it provides no value.
+A sound analyzer is not necessarily *useful*: reporting a potential violation for every input provides no value.
 This is the "False Positive" problem.

 The central craft of Abstract Interpretation is balancing three competing goals: